 - Joe Pickett: In Winterkill, Joe gets handcuffed to the wheel of his truck by an escaping prisoner.
 Without his handcuff keys, Joe undoes the steering wheel and pursues his prisoner with the steering wheel handcuffed to his wrist.

 - Doctor Who: In "Robot of Sherwood", the Doctor and Robin are shackled together in the dungeon of Nottingham Castle with chains that run through a bolt in the floor.
 When the Doctor and Robin escape, they are still chained to each other and carrying the large stone the chains are attached to between them.

-- Agent Carter: In the second episode, Peggy defeats an accomplice of a Leviathan agent but knocked him out cold before he could be interrogated.
+- Agent Carter: In the second episode, Peggy defeats an accomplice of a Leviathan agent but knocks him out cold before he can be interrogated.
 She ties him to a chair and leaves, and he's found later by the SSR fleeing out in the road with the chair still tied to him.
 Chief Dooley, after arresting him, snarks at the guy trying to play it casual.

 Dooley: Yeah, I know.
 I used to go for walks at night with a chair strapped to my ass too.

 - A Series of Unfortunate Events (2017): In one episode, Jacquelyn is tied to a small tree.
 She escapes by uprooting the tree and carrying it on her back, which she does for almost the entire episode.